mtth/layer2/README.md

-In the example below, we create a readable [`Live`](https://github.com/mtth/dot11/blob/master/doc/api.md#class-dot11capturelive) stream from default network interface and store 5 seconds' worth of packets to `log.pcap` by writing to a [`Save`](https://github.com/mtth/dot11/blob/master/doc/api.md#class-dot11capturesave) stream.
-We also print each packet's length and the total number of packets processed.
+In the example below, we create a readable [`Live`](https://github.com/mtth/dot11/blob/master/doc/api.md#class-dot11capturelive) stream from the default network interface and store 5 seconds' worth of packets to a file by writing to a [`Save`](https://github.com/mtth/dot11/blob/master/doc/api.md#class-dot11capturesave) stream.
+We also print each packet's length and the total number of packets processed at the very end.

 ```javascript
 var dot11 = require('dot11');